srobo/ops-manual/internal-structure/common-responsibilities.md

 Committees should ensure that their team is appropriately represented at the monthly meeting with the Trustees and provide an update on the work of the team (in the document that is surfaced ahead of the meeting).

 ## Preparing and managing a budget for team expenditure
 Committees are responsible for drawing up a budget for the following year within the overall framework provided by the Trustees.
 The budget must be submitted to the Trustees for approval when requested.
-Committees must also follow the requirements defined in the Money Matters section to play their part in the sound financial managemnt of the organisation.
+Committees must also follow the requirements defined in the Money Matters section to play their part in the sound financial management of the organisation.

 ## Managing relationships within the team
 Committees should work hard to build relationships and try to tackle any issues that may arise within the team.
 If any intractable issues arise, these must be reported to the trustees at the earliest opportunity.